QuickMMCTest - Quick Multiple Monte Carlo Testing: Supplementary Material

 \section{Supplementary Material}

 The Supplementary Material compares the performance of both \texttt{QuickMMCTest} variants using p-value estimates and empirical rejection probabilities.
-Moreover, it contains further simulation studies assessing the dependence of \texttt{QuickMMCTest} on its two parameters: the number of updates $n_{\max}$ and the parameter $R$ controlling the accuracy with which weights are computed.
-It also contains a detailed review of the SAM statistic, the permutation test p-value used in Section \ref{section_example} and it repeats the simulation studies conducted in Section \ref{section_simulation_study} for the variable testing threshold of \cite{PoundsCheng2006}.
+Moreover, it contains further simulation studies assessing the dependence of \texttt{QuickMMCTest} on its parameters: the total number of samples $K$ to be spent, the number of updates $n_{\max}$ (and thus the number of samples $\Delta=K/n_{\max}$ spent in each iteration) as well as the parameter $R$ controlling the accuracy with which weights are computed.
+Moreover, the Supplementary Material repeats the simulation studies conducted in Section \ref{section_simulation_study} for the variable testing threshold of \cite{PoundsCheng2006}.